gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

     Photographs the shelf and updates the photo for that shelf in the **_Archive Closet_** table.

 ## Tools
-This section describes the software tools that SWHPL uses to carry out its accessioning process.
+This section describes the software tools that SWHPL uses to carry out its accessioning and curating process.

 ### Contact Sheet app
 The Contact Sheet app is a custom-written Python application created for SWHPL by AvantLogic.
 It allows an archivist to create 30-up and 1-up